cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 Timer Controller
 ^^^^^^^^^^^^^^^^
-- Timer controller generates active signal.
+- Timer controller generates few important signals like active, update and reset.
+It parses and controls other sub modules through these signals.

+  -  active signal: It is a control signal through which a sub module can either enable or disable its operations.
+  -  update signal: It informs the sub module when to update the latest configured register values in order to perform their operations.
+  -  reset signal: It resets the sub modules.

+- The active signal is driven by a different a value in the following conditions.

-  -  The active signal is '1' when the START bitfield is '1' in the REG_TIM0_CMD register.
+  -  The active signal is driven by value '1', when the START bitfield is '1' in the REG_TIM0_CMD register.

-  -  The active signal is '0' when the START bitfield is '0' and STOP bitfield is '1' in the REG_TIM0_CMD register.
+  -  The active signal is driven by value '0'. when the START bitfield is '0' and STOP bitfield is '1' in the REG_TIM0_CMD register.

-- Timer controller generates update and controller reset signals, update siganl is driven by the value UPDATE bitfield and controller reset siganl is driven by the value RESET bitfield to all sub modules in the following conditions
+- The update signal is always driven by the value UPDATE bitfield in the REG_TIM0_CMD register and controller reset signal is driven by the value RESET bitfield in the REG_TIM0_CMD register.
+- These signals are parsed to all sub modules in the following conditions

   - if START bitfield is 0 in the REG_TIM0_CMD register.